 At that point, their partner will typically dismiss their concerns.
 They’ll insist they’re “just friends” with the other person.
 They’ll then proceed to guard their phone more closely, change their password and delete their text history.

 If their spouse presses the issue, they’ll defend their opposite-sex friendship – sometimes quite passionately.
 They’ll accuse their spouse of being paranoid, controlling or even crazy.
 They’ll say, “You don’t want me to have any friends!”
-They’ll say whatever it takes – however insulting or berating or belligerent – so that they can continue to enjoy the erotic buzz and ego boost of their opposite-sex friendship.
+They’ll say whatever it takes – however insulting or berating – so that they can continue to enjoy the erotic buzz and ego boost of their opposite-sex friendship.
+That’s just how these things tend to play out, especially in more serious situations.

 In fact, that’s one of the ugliest parts of these friendships.
 A partner will deliberately lie to their spouse’s face, will continue to insult or ridicule or bully their spouse into silence, all so they can continue to exchange those hot little texts or electric eye gazes with someone they know full well is up to no good.